 If you’re currently a digital nomad, there’s no doubt you’ve heard the question “How can you afford to travel?” countless times.
-And for those interested in taking the leap to full on digital nomadism, cost of living is surely a top concern.
+And for those interested in taking the leap to full-on digital nomadism, the cost of living is surely a top concern.
 Before we can get to a solid answer, let’s take a step back for a moment and talk about approach.

 Scenario #1: If you offload your housing expenses before heading off to travel, it will obviously be much easier for you to make your income to exceed expenses.
 This is especially true if you’re used to renting or owning a place in an expensive city and then traveling in far more affordable cities.
 This is the recommended approach if you want to be a full-time nomad.
 This also allows you to sell things you won’t need anymore prior to your trip, to stack up extra cash for your journeys.